yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 [YugabyteDB Managed](../../yugabyte-cloud/) clusters automatically use the uniform load balancing provided by the cloud provider where the cluster is provisioned.
 YugabyteDB Managed creates an external load balancer to distribute the load across the nodes in a particular region.
 For multi-region clusters, each region has its own external load balancer.

-For regular connections, you connect to the region of choice, and application connections are then uniformly distributed across the region without the need for any special coding.
+When connecting using an upstream driver, you connect to the region of choice, and application connections are then uniformly distributed across the region without the need for any special coding.

 If you are using a smart driver, you can connect to any region and the load balancer acts as a discovery endpoint, allowing the application to use connections to nodes in all regions.